 - All ratios are non-additive

-- Break down to fully additive components, store them in fact table
+- Break down to fully additive components, store them in the fact table

 Fact Less Fact table: